Blog Article

 Once you've made this successful high-potential hire, do you find that you use these same tools post-hire, or do you use different ones?

-There's another tool that we use internally called Talent Insights.
-When someone starts, we'll walk through our Talent Insights Collaboration Guide to share how I and their coworkers tend to operate.
+There's another tool that we use called Develop.
+When someone starts, we'll walk through our Collaboration Guide to share how I and their coworkers tend to operate.
 Understanding the similarities and differences between our tendencies really speeds up their ability to get fully integrated into our team.
 It's explaining those differences and where we come from that helps build collaboration.

 The Talent Insights Collaboration Guide helps new hires get to know their coworkers' preferences and workplace tendencies quickly